Washington Nationals vs Philadelphia Phillies Odds, Spread, and Total

 Nationals vs Phillies Betting Trends

-- The over has hit in three of the four games this season for both teams.
+- The total has hit in three of the last four meetings between these teams.

 Nationals vs Phillies Injury Reports